davidtwco/rfcs/text/0000-build-std/4-stage-1a.md

 nightly.

-It is not sufficient for rustc to special-case the `core`, `alloc` and `std` crate names as when being built as part of the standard library, dependencies of the standard library also use unstable features and so these crate would also need such special-casing, which is not practical.
+It is not sufficient for rustc to special-case the `core`, `alloc` and `std` crate names as, when being built as part of the standard library, dependencies of the standard library also use unstable features and it is not practical to special-case all of these crates.

 ↩ [*Building the standard library on a stable toolchain*][building-the-standard-library-on-a-stable-toolchain]